148th Infantry Regiment (United States): Symbolism

 The shield is blue for Infantry divided by a wavy fess of red, bordered by two gold bands, representing the Escaut River in Belgium, which the regiment, under heavy fire, was the first of the Allied Troops to cross during World War I, costing the lives of many men, but held in the face of concentrated artillery fire and in the face of counterattacks.
 Two gold fleurs-de-lis, taken from the ancient French Arms denote service in France, the holding of two sectors in that country, the gold lion rampant is taken from the arms of Belgium and denotes service in that country in the Ypres-Lys offensive.
 At the time of the crossing of the Escaut River, the units attempting the act were just a little doubtful as to how a swift river could be crossed without pontoons.
 Lieutenant Colonel Marlin, then Major Marlin, reminded them of a certain ceremony that was to be performed on reaching the Rhine, and with the catch phrase "We'll Do It," the soldiers fell to work, cut down a tree across the Escaut and crossed, single file, over the tree.

 Background

 The coat of arms was approved on 21 April 1923.

 In popular culture

 Starship Troopers book and movie by the same name references the 1-148 Infantry Regiment in the naming of the fictional corvette transport "Rodger Young" after real life Medal of Honor recipient Rodger Wilton Young.

-Dodgeball: A True Underdog Story makes subtle reference to the parent unit of the 1-148 Infantry Regiment with Rip Torn as Patches O'Houlihan, a retired seven-time ADAA dodgeball All-Star, now confined to a wheelchair, wearing a leather jacket adorned with the 37th Infantry Division unit shoulder patch insignia.
+Dodgeball: A True Underdog Story makes subtle reference to the parent unit of the 1-148 Infantry Regiment with Rip Torn as Patches O'Houlihan, a retired seven-time ADAA dodgeball All-Star, who not uses a wheelchair, wearing a leather jacket adorned with the 37th Infantry Division unit shoulder patch insignia.